thyeovermars/Thesis/README.md

 | `magrittr` | 2.0.1  | A forward-pipe operator for R |

-## Privacy and ethical approval
+## Privacy and ethical considerations
-As this is a simulation study in which not only missingness, but also the data were simulated, no privacy issues had to be dealt with.
+As this is a simulation study in which not only missingness, but also the data were simulated, no privacy issues and ethical considerations had to be dealt with.

 ## Contact
 For questions or suggestions, please contact the person responsible for this archive.